Audit Process

 Closing Meeting

 This meeting is held with department management.
 Prior to the closing meeting, a draft report will be submitted to department management for their review.
 The audit report and management responses will be reviewed and discussed.
 This is the time for questions and clarifications.
-Also, department management should suggest any changes or correction to the draft audit report.
+Also, department management should suggest any changes or corrections to the draft audit report.
 Results of other audit procedures not discussed in the final report will be communicated at this meeting.

 8